ovidiugombos/SnapShot-App/README.md

        Flickr API - RESTful API for retrieving photos from Flickr Context API - React's mechanism for sharing state between components

 PS.
-The code can be organized better, an i will do that soon 🤫😎
+The code can be organized better, and i will do that soon 🤫😎